bolt/docs/source/contenttypes-and-records.md

     sorted numerically. (note: the maximum precision is 9 digits before the decimal mark, and 9 digits after)

+For `integer` and `float` fields you can set `min: ...` and `max: ...` to limit the range of allowed values.
+For integer (64 bit) the default limits are -2147483647 to 2147483647.
+The default `step: ...` is 0.00000001 for float and 1 for integer fields.

 Most fields have a few extra optional values, to further customize them.

-  - `class: large`: Will show the field in a larger font, for `text` fields.
-  - `class: wide`: Will show the field extra wide, for filling out the column.
-    For `text` fields only.
-  - `class: narrow`: Will show the field narrow, for fields that should take only a couple of characters.
-For `text` fields only.
-  - `variant: inline`: Will show the field to the right of the label, taking up less space vertically.
-For `text` fields only.
   - `label: Foo`: If omitted, the name of the field will be used as a label in the edit-screen.
 Replace 'Foo' with the desired label of the field.
-  - `height: 150px`: For `html` and `textarea` fields, this will determine the height in the edit-screen.
-  - `index: true`: Add a database index for this field, only add if you know what this means.
-Does not work on `html`, `textarea`, `video`, `markdown`, `geolocation` and `imagelist`. [added in 1.1]
+  - `info: ..`: Use for displaying extra information about the field.
   - `prefix: ..`: Text to add before the field.
 See below for an example.
   - `postfix: ..`: Text to add after the field.
 See below for an example.
   - `default: ..`: The default value for a field, if applicable.
 See below for an example.
+  - `class: narrow`: Will show the field narrow, for fields that should take only a couple of characters.
+For `text` fields only.
+  - `class: large`: Will show the field in a larger font, for `text` fields.
+  - `class: wide`: Will show the field extra wide, for filling out the column.
+    For `text` fields and `date` and `datetime` fields only.
+  - `variant: inline`: Will show the field to the right of the label, taking up less space vertically.
+For `text`, `date` and `datetime` fields only.
+  - `height: 150px`: For `html` and `textarea` fields, this will determine the height in the edit-screen.
+For `html` fields (CKeditor) you might need to set height via options (see example at `html` field).

+Advanced options
   - `required: true`: Use this to make a field required.
 See below for examples.
+  - `index: true`: Add a database index for this field, only add if you know what this means.
+Does not work on `html`, `textarea`, `video`, `markdown`, `geolocation` and `imagelist`. [added in 1.1]
   - `readonly: true`: Use this to make a field readonly.
 Only works on `float`, `integer` and `text` fields, only add if you know what this means.
     See below for examples.